stephencweiss/stephencharlesweiss.com/content/blog/2015-07-19/should-education-be-subsidized.md

 This is the signaling story.
 While Mr. Foley elaborates later in the piece on how education benefits the community as a whole, it is telling that the first benefit named is that having a college degree automatically places the recipient in a smaller pool.
 How does signaling create a negative externality?
 For every additional year of education that I attain, I make it more difficult for someone who is smarter to differentiate his/herself.
 By going to school for more education, I impose a cost on my neighbor who must now also get another year of education to maintain his/her distinction, fueling an arms race amongst candidates.

-## Conclusion: It’s all about the magnitudes
+## Conclusion: It's all about the magnitudes

 The question of whether or not education has externalities seems to be well established on both sides.
 Social costs, positive and negative, are outlined above.
 In order to determine whether or not education should be subsidized, it is a question of which effect is larger.
 That will be a question for another time.